SlyBouhafs/ComparePR/README.md

-An App that helps writing comparison reviews.
+A small webapp that helps writing and reviewing comparison PRs.

 1. Clone the repo.
 2. Install dependencies `npm install`